kevinsawicki/github-maven-example/README.md

 mvn clean install
 ```

-The compiled, source, and Javadoc jars will be uploaded as downloads [here](https://github.com/kevinsawicki/github-maven-example/downloads)
+The compiled, source, and Javadoc JAR files will be uploaded as downloads [here](https://github.com/kevinsawicki/github-maven-example/downloads).

 # Using the site plugin